-The University of Illinois and The European Union Center (EUC) invites K-12 and community college educators to take part in annual summer workshops to develop a more effective curriculum on the European Union.
+Since 2005, the European Union Center has organized in-person and virtual summer curriculum workshops designed for K-12 and community college educators to develop a more effective curriculum on the European Union.
 These materials may be incorporated into a variety of courses, such as foreign language, world geography, world cultures, world/US history, politics, economics, and business.

 Funded in part by the U.S. Department of Education Title VI grant